Orthotic Use For Soccer Cleats

 Orthotics for Soccer Cleats

 Soccer cleat orthotics have a much different design than orthotics made for linear activities, such as walking or running.
-The semi-rigid shell is made of carbon fiber to allow for more dynamic support.
-Carbon fibre is slim and light weight, for a better fit into low profile cleats.
+The carbon fiber semi-rigid shell allows for more dynamic support.
+Carbon fibre is slim and lightweight, for a better fit into low profile cleats.

 READ MORE: The Right Orthotics for Your Shoes